aliktab/NeoRingDsp/README.md

 # NeoRingDsp

-A Particle library for NeoRingDsp
+A Particle library for Neopixel Rings

 ## Welcome to your library!